Federal judge blocks Alabama execution of Matthew Reeves - NewsBreak

 Federal judge blocks Alabama execution of Matthew Reeves

 BIRMINGHAM, Ala. ( WIAT ) — A federal judge has issued an order effectively blocking the execution of Matthew Reeves, which had been scheduled for Jan.
-27.Family wants max sentence for 3 convicted of Ahmaud Arbery’s death
+27.Men convicted in Ahmaud Arbery killing face life sentences

 In a 37-page ruling issued on Friday, U.S. District Court Judge R. Austin Huffaker granted Reeves’ motion preventing his execution “by any method other than nitrogen hypoxia.”
 State officials have said as recently as Oct.
 2021 that there is not yet a functional protocol for executing inmates via nitrogen suffocation.